Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Knock Out extraction with second order sidebands

 \subsection{Simulation of beam dynamics}

 To understand the mechanism behind the observed spill quality improvement, the beam dynamics is analysed in the particle tracking simulations.
-For the two excitation bands near the first and second order betatron sidebands discussed above, the particle distribution in horizontal phase space is recorded as a function of time, during the extraction.
-The Kobayashi Hamiltonian $H$ normalized to its value at the separatrix $H_\text{sep} = {\left(4\pi d\right)^3}/{S^2}$ is used for a histogram of the particle distribution (\cref{fig:sim:beam_dynamics_excited}).
+For the two excitation bands near the first and second order betatron sidebands discussed above, the particle distribution in horizontal phase space is recorded as a function of time.
+The Kobayashi Hamiltonian $H$ normalized to its value at the separatrix $H_\text{sep}$ is used to analyse the particle distribution during the extraction by means of a histogram (\cref{fig:sim:beam_dynamics_excited}).
 Thereby, $H=0$ corresponds to a particle in the centre of phase space with zero betatron amplitude and (chromatic) tune $Q_\x$; and for $H \to H_\text{sep}$ the betatron amplitude and nonlinear detuning increases (compare \cref{fig:detuning}).

 For both cases, the initial distribution is the same before the excitation is switched on at $t=\SI{1.3}{ms}$.
 The excitation band near $1-q_\x$ mainly couples to particles which perform linear betatron oscillations and are located in the core of the phase space.
 When these particles are excited by the band-limited signal, they diffuse outwards in phase space towards the separatrix, causing the distribution to become flatter (\cref{fig:sim:beam_dynamics_excited}, top).
 This effectively increases the particle density in the vicinity of the separatrix, which makes the process more vulnerable to fluctuations of the separatrix size caused by power supply ripples \cite{Singh.2018}.
 It also intensifies fluctuations of the spill intensity caused by the diffusive nature of the noise excitation itself during the transition of particles across the separatrix.
-On the other hand, the excitation strength required to make particles cross the separatrix and become extracted is reduced.
+On the other hand, the higher population of the phase space relatively close to the separatrix means, that a lower excitation strength is required to continually feed the extraction process with the desired particle rate.
+This can be understood as an extraction driven from within the core of the phase space.